robobenklein/robobenklein.github.io/_posts/2023-03-26-why-android-gesture-navigation-sucks.md

 While high latency alone is not often enough to cause the same issue as Android has, adding **jitter** results in a very similar problem.
 With a jittery connection the timing factor is again *indeterminate*, as in, "how long do you wait for the mouse to stop moving?"

-Many remote desktop clients don't give you any feedback about inputs that are in-flight to the remote end, just as the Android gesture navigation doesn't give you any feedback about how long you've waited for the
+Many remote desktop clients don't give you any feedback about inputs that are in-flight to the remote end, just as the Android gesture navigation doesn't give you any feedback about how long you've waited for the gesture action to change from 'home' to 'app switcher'.

 To prove my point that they are similar issues, notice how the high jitter connection also affects *both* the speedy users and the less acclimated users: speedy users must wait for the system's delay, and less accurate or acclimated users must spend additional effort re-positioning the mouse when they don't get the movement or input right the first time.